 #3 Become a Sleep Pro

 Sleep has become a challenge for so many people.
-In fact, more than 1 in 3 Americans are sleep-deprived!
-BUT, it’s time to change that.
-Now’s the time to become a total pro at all things sleep — you’re going to sleep like a champion — the Olympic gold medalist of sleeping.
+In fact, statistics show that 50-70 million people are sleep-deprived!
+Considering how vital sleep is for both our mental and physical health, it’s time to change that.
+Now’s the time to become a total pro at all things sleep.

-Because our circadian rhythms get thrown for a loop with the darkening of days and shift away from DST, it’s time to support great sleep habits, like the following:
+This is extra important during the winter months, as our circadian rhythms get thrown for a loop with the darkening of days and shift away from Daylight Saving Time.

 - Set a bedtime, and stick to it